The Public Finance Group (PFG) at Duke University

 More specifically, the Public Finance Group (PFG) specializes in research, executive education and advising services in all areas relating to public-sector financial management and reform.
 PFG faculty members have extensive international experience in public-sector reform, fiscal decentralization and local-government finance, tax reform, revenue mobilization, financial management, debt management, risk analysis, expenditure decisions and budgeting.
 They have collectively lived or worked in over 25 countries over the last 20 years.

 The four founding members of PFG, Drs.
-Graham Glenday, GP Shukla, Roy Kelly and Fernando Fernholz, joined DCID in 2001, thereby greatly strengthening DCID’s capabilities in several development-related areas of expertise and in executive education.
+Graham Glenday, GP Shukla, Roy Kelly and Fernando Fernholz, joined DCID in 2001, greatly strengthening DCID’s capabilities in several development-related areas of expertise and in executive education.
 Before joining DCID, PFG spent over a decade at the Harvard Institute for International Development (HIID) and as faculty in the Kennedy School of Government and in the Harvard Law School’s International Tax Program.
 PFG has grown to include a number of DCID faculty members with strong backgrounds in tax policy and administration, public financial management, and project evaluation and risk analysis.

 Areas of Work

-PFG faculty members have undertaken many projects, trainings and research activities related to fiscal policy, capital budgeting, debt management, decentralization, urban policy, and local-government finance throughout the world.
+PFG faculty members have undertaken numerous projects, trainings and research activities related to fiscal policy, capital budgeting, debt management, decentralization, urban policy, and local-government finance throughout the world.
 The group has extensive expertise in central- and local-government finance, tax policy, financial management, infrastructure investment policies, and service delivery.

-The group has also been at the forefront of the renewed global interest in tax reform, fiscal decentralization, project appraisal and program evaluation and the review of regulations and concession contracts through various public financial management reforms in Africa (Ghana, Kenya, Malawi, Tanzania, South Africa, Uganda, Zambia), Asia (Bangladesh, Cambodia, China, India, Indonesia, Nepal, Thailand), Latin America and the Caribbean (Dominican Republic, Ecuador, Guyana, Jamaica, Mexico), the Middle East (Jordan) and Europe and Central Asia (Turkey, Albania, Bulgaria, Poland, Russia, and former republics of the Soviet Union.)
+The group has also been at the forefront of the renewed global interest in tax reform, fiscal decentralization, project appraisal and program evaluation and the review of regulations and concession contracts through various public financial management reforms in Africa (Ghana, Kenya, Malawi, Tanzania, South Africa, Uganda, Zambia), Asia (Bangladesh, Cambodia, China, India, Indonesia, Nepal, Thailand), Latin America and the Caribbean (Dominican Republic, Ecuador, Guyana, Jamaica, Mexico), the Middle East (Jordan) and Europe and Central Asia (Turkey, Albania, Bulgaria, Poland, Russia, and former republics of the Soviet Union).

 In matters of capacity building through training and executive education, PFG faculty members have developed over the past two decades, many programs to meet the diverse needs of policy makers, researchers and other professionals around the world.
 These programs include five annual on-campus programs, as well as customized on-campus and in-country programs ranging in length from three days to a semester in length.
 More than 6,000 professionals from about 120 countries have participated in these programs.